Skip to main content

 If the RoC amount exceeds the fund’s unrealized appreciation, some or all of the RoC will represent part of the shareholders’ initial investment capital.
 If a fund continues to pay out part of this initial capital, its assets — and earning power — will diminish over time.

-The fund still needs cash to pay the additional distribution amount.
+In order to make each distribution payment the fund will be required to have cash available in an amount equal to its distribution payment.
 This cash can come from a variety of sources, including selling a depreciated security.

 RoC typically is not taxed in the current year.
 Instead, it reduces a shareholder’s cost basis in the fund.
 When the shareholder sells his or her fund shares, any gains will consider the selling price relative to the reduced cost basis.
-This means that RoC usually defers some of the shareholder’s tax liability.
+This means that RoC may defer some of the shareholder’s tax liability.

 So, a fund’s choice to return capital can be an attractive tax-management decision, or it can diminish future earnings power, or sometimes both.